Timing The Market Or Time In The Market Part 2: Revenge Of The Bargain Hunters

 But as we saw last time, buying stocks at 52-week lows produced excess volatility, which dampened even further the already middling returns associated with the “buy-low” strategy.
 Lisa may have seen some amazing returns on capital, but did she have to stomach a lot of negative volatility to do it?
 As it turns out, probably not.
 The others, though, were not quite so lucky.

 That’s right: Lisa’s negative subsequent volatility clocks in about 80% lower than that of her peers.
 In general, the “buy-high” crowd have lower subsequent downward volatility rates (9.0%) than the “buy low” crowd (9.8%), though Lisa’s performance is a significant outlier.

 Poor Peggy, despite buying stocks when they are ostensibly “fairly valued” by historical estimates, suffers greater subsequent downward volatility than anybody else.
-And the performance gap between Lisa and Peggy—actually, Lisa and the rest of the pack in general—becomes stark once this information is used to add further context to total return.
+And the performance gap between Lisa and Peggy - actually, Lisa and the rest of the pack in general - becomes stark once this information is used to add further context to total return.
 One of these things is not like the others.

 Obviously, much of Lisa’s outperformance in this area is because of the dampening effects of holding onto so much cash, but even following her purchases, her “buy-low” strategy leads her to purchase stocks when it seems that they don’t have much further to drop.
 Her outperformance is so great that it may be worth taking her out of the picture for a moment so we can see how the runners-up did in comparison with each other: